 - Choose the Change PCP link

 - Follow the instructions

-- Call the Customer Service number on the back of your BCBSTX member ID card.
+Call BCBSTX Customer Service at the number listed on your BCBSTX member ID card.

 HMO health plans are designed to help you stay healthy.
 Having one health care expert — your PCP — to coordinate all your health care needs keeps your costs and your health on track.
 An early diagnosis and treatment can keep many common health issues from getting worse.

 Year after year, BCBSTX HMO health plans have proven to help improve member health results and lowered their overall cost of care because health issues are managed before they get serious.
 People with chronic conditions such as asthma and diabetes have seen the greatest results.